bTayFla/PtTracker/README.md

 2. Open PtTracker.properties in a text editor, add your username, license key, details, and then save.
 (Note: Your license key has single user access.
 If you give it to someone else, your tracker will no longer work.)

-3. <a href="https://cesanta.com/binary.html">Download Mongoose (Free)</a> and place the .exe file in the same folder.
-Run Mongoose.exe. (skip this step if you want to run your own local webserver)
+3. (skip this step if you want to run your own local webserver) <a href="https://cesanta.com/binary.html">Download Mongoose (Windows)</a> and place the .exe file in the same folder.
+Run Mongoose.exe

 <h1>Running PtTracker</h1>